Principles of corporate governance

 The following Committees, which have written terms of reference deal with specific aspects of the Group's affairs:

 The Remuneration Committee is responsible for making recommendations to the Board on the Group and Company's framework of executive remuneration and its cost.
 The Committee determines the contract terms, remuneration and other benefits for each of the executive directors, including performance-related bonus schemes, pension rights and compensation payments.
 The board itself determines the remuneration of the non-executive directors.
-The Committee comprises two non-executive directors (David Evans and Malcolm Gillies).
+The Committee comprises three non-executive directors (David Evans, Geoff Bennett and Malcolm Gillies).
 It is chaired by Malcolm Gillies.

 The Nomination Committee is responsible for making recommendations to the Board on the Group and Company's succession planning for both executive and non-executive directors, identifying suitable candidates for key roles, advising on membership of Board Committees, and reviewing the leadership needs of the organisation and taking into account the challenges and opportunities facing the company and the skills and expertise needed on the Board in the future.

-The Committee comprises two non-executive directors (David Evans and Malcolm Gillies).
+The Committee comprises three non-executive directors (David Evans, Geoff Bennett and Malcolm Gillies).
 It is chaired by Malcolm Gillies and shall meet at least once a year.

 Audit and Risk Committee

-The Audit Committee comprises two non-executive directors (David Evans and Malcolm Gillies), and is chaired by David Evans.
+The Audit Committee comprises three non-executive directors (David Evans, Geoff Bennett and Malcolm Gillies), and is chaired by David Evans.

 Its prime tasks are to review the scope of external audit, to receive regular reports from RSM UK Audit LLP, and to review the half yearly and annual accounts before they are presented to the Board, focusing in particular on accounting policies and areas of management judgement and estimation.